jensstein/oandbackup/README.md

         # build as a static binary if needed
     make
 ```
-copy the busybox binary to your system, for example /system/xbin or /data/local, and make it executable. symlinking is not necessary for use with oandbackup. in the oandbackup preferences, provide the whole path to the busybox binary, including the binary's file name (e.g. /data/local/busybox).
+copy the busybox binary to your system, for example /system/xbin or /data/local, and make it executable. symlinking is not necessary for use with oandbackupx. in the oandbackupx preferences, provide the whole path to the busybox binary, including the binary's file name (e.g. /data/local/busybox).

-an apk build of oandbackup is available on f-droid's servers: https://f-droid.org/repository/browse/?fdid=dk.jens.backup

-translations are currently being managed on transifex: https://www.transifex.com/projects/p/oandbackup/
+translations of the original OAndBackup are currently being managed on transifex: https://www.transifex.com/projects/p/oandbackup/
 so please come help us there or spread the link if you want the app available in your own language.

-if you have any questions, critique, bug reports or suggestions, please write me an email: j.stn.oab@gmail.com

 Cryptography
 ============
-oandbackup supports encrypting the backups using an external cryptography provider.
+oandbackupx supports encrypting the backups using an external cryptography provider.
 First you need to install an app which implements the openpgp-api, e.g. OpenKeychain: https://www.openkeychain.org/, and set up an identity.
-The "Cryptography" section of the preferences of oandbackup is then enabled and here you can choose which openpgp and identity to use.
+The "Cryptography" section of the preferences of oandbackupx is then enabled and here you can choose which openpgp and identity to use.

 special usage notes
 ===========